The Sovereign SDK Book

 Unlike the Module

-trait, its incredibly rare for developers to implement ModuleInfo
+trait, its incredibly rare for developers to implement

 using our handy macro.
-A typical
+A typical usage looks like this:

 #![allow(unused)] fn main() { #[derive(ModuleInfo, Clone)] pub struct Bank<S: sov_modules_api::Spec> { /// The id of the sov-bank module. #[id] pub(crate) id: ModuleId, /// The gas configuration of the sov-bank module. #[gas] pub(crate) gas: BankGasConfig<S::Gas>, /// A mapping of [`TokenId`]s to tokens in the sov-bank. #[state] pub(crate) tokens: sov_modules_api::StateMap<TokenId, Token<S>>, } }

-This code automatically generates a unique ID for the bank module and stores it in the field
+This code automatically generates a unique ID for the bank module and stores it

-of the module called id
+in the field of the module called id

 .
 It also initializes the StateMap